fullstack-hy2020/part2-notes-frontend/README.md

 ## Running the application on your own machine

 You can easily try out the application on your own machine.
 The current version of the application is developed using Node version 22.3.0.
-For the best experience, it is recommended to use the same Node version, but the application will likely work with other Node versions as well.
+For the best experience, it is recommended to use the same major version of Node, but the application will likely work with other Node versions as well.

 Follow these steps to run the application: